ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 Many applications have substantial _domain models_ with 10s or 100s of entity types.

+Such applications typically create, retrieve, update, and delete entity data that are "persisted" in a database of some sort, hosted on a remote server.

-In NgRx, to create, retrieve, update, and delete (CRUD) data for every entity type is an overwhelming task.
-You're writing _actions_, _action-creators_, _reducers_, _effects_, _dispatchers_, and _selectors_ as well as the HTTP GET, PUT, POST, and DELETE methods _for each entity type_.
+Developers who build these app with the NgRx [Store](guide/store), [Effects](guide/effects), and [Entity](guide/entity) libraries alone tend to write a large number of _actions_, _action-creators_, _reducers_, _effects_, _dispatchers_, and _selectors_ as well as the HTTP GET, PUT, POST, and DELETE methods _for each entity type_.

-In even a small model, this is a ton of repetitive code to create, maintain, and test.
+There will be a lot of repetitive code to create, maintain, and test.

-NgRx Data allows consumers to use NgRx while radically reducing the explicitness necessary to manage entities with NgRx.
+The more entities in your model, the bigger the challenge.

+With NgRx Data you can develop large entity models quickly with very little code and without knowing much NgRx at all.
+Yet all of NgRx remains accessible to you, when and if you want it.

+NgRx Data is an abstraction over the Store, Effects, and Entity that radically reduces the amount of code you'll write.
+As with any abstraction, while you gain simplicity, you lose the explicitness of direct interaction with the supporting NgRx libraries.

 ## Key Concepts

-- NgRx Data can be used with NgRx to provide simplified management of entity data.
+NgRx Data
-- NgRx Data automates the creation of actions, reducers, effects, dispatchers, and selectors for each entity type.
+- automates the creation of actions, reducers, effects, dispatchers, and selectors for each entity type.
-- NgRx Data provides default HTTP GET, PUT, POST, and DELETE methods for each entity type.
+- provides default HTTP GET, PUT, POST, and DELETE methods for each entity type.
+- holds entity data as collections within a cache which is a slice of NgRx store state.
+- supports optimistic and pessimistic save strategies
+- enables transactional save of multiple entities of multiple types in the same request.
+- makes reasonable default implementation choices
+- offers numerous extension points for changing or augmenting those default behaviors.

+NgRx Data targets management of *persisted entity data*, like _Customers_ and _Orders_, that many apps query and save to remote storage.
+That's its sweet spot.

+It is ill-suited to non-entity data.
-- NgRx Data should not be used for non-entity or highly idiosyncratic data.
-They are better managed with NgRx.
+Session data and highly idiosyncratic data are better managed with standard NgRx.
+Real world apps will benefit from a combination of techniques, all sharing a common store.

 ## Defining the entities